 If you retire from active duty, or if you are a Retired Reserve member turning age 60 and you have submitted your retirement application to your Reserve Component, your TRICARE eligibility as a retired Service member begins the day you retire.
-You may submit a request to enroll in a qualifying retiree TRICARE health plan up to 90 days prior to your retirement date.
+You may submit a request to enroll in a qualifying retiree TRICARE health plan up to 12 months from your retirement date.
+To maintain continuous health coverage, you will have to enroll back to your retirement date and pay all enrollment fees back to that date.
 Certain family members also remain eligible for TRICARE benefits when you retire, including your spouse and unmarried dependent children, among others.
 If you go on terminal leave prior to retirement, you and eligible family members remain covered by your current TRICARE program until your retirement date.

-COUNSELOR NOTE: TRICARE Health Plans have changed.
-Beginning January 1, 2018 retirees and their eligible family members must enroll in either TRICARE Prime or TRICARE Select by the effective date of retirement to be eligible for continuous health care coverage.
+NOTE: TRICARE Health Plans have changed.
+As of January 1, 2018 retirees and their eligible family members must enroll in either TRICARE Prime or TRICARE Select by the effective date of retirement to be eligible for continuous health care coverage.
 TRICARE Select has replaced TRICARE Standard.
 TRICARE Select is very similar to the former TRICARE Standard, however the significant difference is you must be enrolled in TRICARE Select to qualify for coverage.